BenMcGit/jEdit/README.md

 Please see the documentation for how to use jedit within your golang project [here](https://pkg.go.dev/github.com/benmcgit/jedit).

-Here is an example of how it can be used

-IMPORTANT: To use jEdit it needs to be consumed as a go module (required after go 1.17).

-You can create a go-module by running `go mod init <YOUR_MODULE_NAME>` (Please be sure to run `go get -v` to update your dependencies).
+IMPORTANT: jEdit must be consumed as a go module (required after go 1.17).You can create a go-module by running `go mod init <YOUR_MODULE_NAME>` (Please be sure to run `go get -v` to update your dependencies).

+Example:
 ```go
 package main